Test Data Management Definition

 • TDM optimizes test data delivery and saves testers time previously spent on manual data gathering and preparation.

-• TDM works with automation tools and accelerates the process by running tests efficiently.
+• TDM works with automation tools and accelerates testing process by running tests efficiently.

 • With thorough testing across various real scenarios, TDM helps teams make sure that software products perform flawlessly under mixed situations/circumstances.